Koverkill/toolchain/README.md

 ## [Zsh and Oh-My-Zsh](https://ohmyz.sh/)
 *Z shell is an extended version of bash with support for plugins and themes.
 Oh-My-Zsh is a plugin framework for ZSH.*

-I originially was using Oh-My-Posh to create a nice looking prompt for my terminal.
+I originally was using Oh-My-Posh to create a nice looking prompt for my terminal.
 I swapped to ZSH mostly for the desire to have auto suggestions.

 ## [WSL](https://docs.microsoft.com/en-us/windows/wsl/)